Olympic fever revs up fitness routines

 For personal trainers the client conversations around Olympic time often turn to upping goals, gaining mastery and training like an athlete, she said.

-Olympian feats of strength, speed and power may be out of reach for most of us, but the American Council on Exercise ACE.L has created Olympic-inspired workouts anyone can use to get fit.
+Olympian feats of strength, speed and power may be out of reach for most of us, but the American Council on Exercise (ACE) has created Olympic-inspired workouts anyone can use to get fit.

 "The workouts are themed around gymnastics, track and field, cycling and water sports," said Jessica Matthews, an ACE exercise physiologist.